Skip to main content

 Environmentally Responsible

-• Small in size (only 138 additional acres inundated).
+• Has a small footprint (only 138 additional acres inundated).

 • Improves conditions on the North Fork of the Poudre River.